Kingwood Pest & TermitePest & Termite

 The best time to address pest entry vulnerabilities is before a storm, not after.
 Storms loosen fascia boards, crack caulk joints, displace soffits, and create new gaps in rooflines that give rodents and cockroaches access to wall voids and attic spaces.
 Having these potential entry points sealed before hurricane season reduces the likelihood that storm damage creates immediate pest intrusion opportunities.

 Walk the perimeter of your home before the season begins.
 Check that all foundation vents have intact screens, that gaps around utility penetrations are sealed, that soffit boards are secure, and that door sweeps on exterior doors are in good condition.
-Inspect the roof edge and gable vents as well — these are the primary points where rodents commonly enter attic spaces.
+Inspect the roof edge and gable vents too.
+Those are the main points where rodents get into attic spaces.
 Repairs made now cost far less than emergency exclusion work during or after a storm.

 Pre-Storm Preparation: Yard and Drainage

 Standing water after a storm is inevitable in much of northeast Houston.
 What homeowners can do before the storm is reduce the number of containers and low spots that will accumulate water and produce mosquito larvae in the days following the event.
-Remove or properly store items that hold water — flower pots, tarps, children's toys, and similar containers.
-Clear gutters and downspouts so roof water drains away from the foundation rather than pooling.
+Remove or properly store anything that holds water: flower pots, tarps, children's toys, and similar containers.
+Clear gutters and downspouts so roof water drains away from the foundation instead of pooling.

 Tree limbs overhanging the roofline that could damage the structure in a storm also create post-storm rodent access routes if they fall across or near the roof.
 Trimming limbs away from the roofline before hurricane season addresses both risks simultaneously.